Sustainable

 Sheldon’s ESG Management Framework

-Sheldon’s ESG strategy and purpose is to guide the company in integrating sustainability into its core operations, ensuring responsible and ethical management, and addressing the environmental and social impacts of its activities.
+Sheldon’s Ecovadis Gold Rated ESG strategy and purpose is to guide the company in integrating sustainability into its core operations, ensuring responsible and ethical management, and addressing the environmental and social impacts of its activities.
 It is centred on maximising impact and meeting stakeholder expectations in both the short and long term.
+(Scroll to view key pillars)

 Delivering with a fully electric truck

-Sheldon acquired Hyundai’s first 100% electric, zero emissions, truck for delivering materials and joinery to site.
+Sheldon has a 100% electric, zero emissions, truck for delivering materials and joinery to site.
 This marks a significant milestone in reducing the overall emissions of Sheldon’s projects.
 Along with using local suppliers, and the coordination of deliveries to site from internal divisions, Sheldon’s electric truck signifies a drive to make the workplace delivery process more sustainable.

 Sheldon uses the services of Revert Group for all waste management.
 Through a comprehensive recycling and waste management system, Revert diverts construction and demolition materials from landfill.
 Revert is also developing products from waste materials, furthering their commitment to closing the product loop.
 This aligs with Sheldon’s commitment to working towards a circular economy.